eth-cscs/abcpy/doc/source/getting_started.rst

     :lines: 90-91
     :dedent: 4

-Finally, we need to specify a backend that determins the parallelization framework to use.
-The example code here uses the dummy backend :py:class:`BackendDummy <abcpy.backends.dummy>` which does not parallelize the computation of the inference schemes, but  which this is handy for prototyping and testing.
+Finally, we need to specify a backend that determines the parallelization framework to use.
+The example code here uses the dummy backend :py:class:`BackendDummy <abcpy.backends.dummy>` which does not parallelize the computation of the inference schemes, but which is handy for prototyping and testing.
 For more advanced parallelization backends available in ABCpy, please consult :ref:`Using Parallelization Backends <parallelization>` section.

 .. literalinclude:: ../../examples/extensions/models/gaussian_python/pmcabc_gaussian_model_simple.py